krisdwang0731/TheAmazonWay/04-Leaders-are-Right-A-Lot.md

 Interestingly enough, as leaders at Amazon.com we were required  to  write out our ideas in a long, narrative form, which may seem contrary to the  value of clarity.
 After all, don’t most business presentations involve a series of bullet-point PowerPoint slides that are supposed to boil down complex concepts into a handful of brief, vivid phrases?

+But at Amazon, PowerPoint slides were not allowed.
+If you needed to explain a new feature or investment to the S-Team or Jeff himself, you began by  writing a five to seven page ssay.
+After you finished that, you reviewed it and trimmed it down to maybe two pages of text for the executives.
+I can’t tell you how many of my weekends were consumed by this writing and editing process.
+Then, at the beginning of the meeting, you would pass out this narrative and sit quietly for ten minutes while everyone read it.